 If you are uncertain about the value of a financial advisor, Vanguard helps quantify it for you.

-Our take: we believe that without consistent reviews, a disciplined strategy, diligent research and accountability, our instincts will pull us in the wrong direction at the wrong times resulting in underperformance.
+we believe that without consistent reviews, a disciplined strategy, diligent research and accountability, our instincts will pull us in the wrong direction at the wrong times resulting in underperformance.
 Our goal is to help you to be in a position to avoid these crippling mistakes.
 After all, wouldn’t you rather end up with a higher probability of accomplishing the things you want to do instead of having to cut out things in retirement because you wanted to avoid paying the cost of an advisor.

 Please contact us to discuss how we may be able to add value to your portfolio or schedule an appointment with a fee-only financial planner.